 - Partly granted

-The Board denied the veteran's claims for service connection for anxiety, depression, left knee pain, and migraine headaches.
+The Board has granted the Veteran's claims for service connection for residuals of a right ankle injury, residuals of a left knee injury, and tinnitus.

 We are not the VA.
 Veterans’ Rights is an independent resource built for veterans.
 We are not the U.S. Department of Veterans Affairs, not part of the government, and not endorsed by any government agency.